dfinity/motoko/design/TmpWireFormat.md

 Arguments with a type that does not mention any reference types (no actors, no shared functions), are represented as a `databuf`.
 This `databuf` is generated by an in-order traversal of the data type.
 All numbers are in little endian format.

- * A `Nat` or `Int` is represented as a [SLEB128-encoded number] (in the shortest possible form).
+ * A `Nat` is represented by its shortest [LEB128 encoding]
+ * An `Int` is represented by its shortest [SLEB128 encoding]
  * A `Word64` is represented by 8 bytes.
  * A `Word32` is represented by 4 bytes.
  * A `Word16` is represented by 2 bytes.
  * A `Word8` is represented by 1 byte.
  * A `Bool` is represented by 1 byte that is `0` for `false` and `1` for `true`.
- * A `Text` is represented by 4 bytes indicating the length of the following payload, followed by the payload as a utf8-encoded string (no trailing `\0`).
+ * A `Text` is represented by a LEB128-encoded number indicating the length of the following payload, followed by the payload as a utf8-encoded string (no trailing `\0`).
- * An `Array` is represented by 4 bytes indicating the number of entries, followed by the concatenation of the representation of these entries.
+ * An `Array` is represented by a LEB128-encoded number indicating the number of entries, followed by the concatenation of the representation of these entries.
  * A `Tuple` is represented by the concatenation of the representation of its entries.
 (No need for a length field, as it can be statically determined.)
  * An `Object` is represented by the concatenation of the representation of its